andreyohiienko/multi-k8s/readme.md

 - Persistent Volume Claim (PVC)
 - Volume - some type of mechanism that allows a container to access a filesystem outside itself
 - Volume (in Kubernetes) - An object that allows a container to store data at the pod level
+- Persistent Volume locates outside of a Pod

 ## Commands
 - kubectl apply -f \<folder>